opensearch-project/opensearch-migrations/README.md

 as we log all operations going through the proxy (which is capturing the traffic), those are only being deleted after the Docker solution is shut down.

+## Deploying to AWS with Copilot

+The containerized services that this repo uses can be deployed to AWS with the use of [Copilot](https://aws.github.io/copilot-cli/)

+Documentation for getting started and deploying these services can be found [here](deployment/copilot/README.md)

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.